silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle Project/README.md

 * `particle_filter.cpp` - Contains all the member functions of the `ParticleFilter` class.

-                        - `init` function takes GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                                        measurements `std[]`.
+                        - `init` function takes GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                                        measurements.
 Then will sample from random Gaussian distribution centered around these measurements to initialize all the particles.
                            All particle weights will be initialized to 1.
 Refer to `particle_struct` in `particle_filter.h`
                         - `prediction`
-                        - `
-                        -
-                        -